MetLab-HKUST/Flux-CIME/README.md

 # Modified CIME in CESM2

-Modified Common Infrastructure for Modeling the Earth (CIME) of CESM2 with sea-state dependent surface fluxes.
+Modified Common Infrastructure for Modeling the Earth (CIME) of CESM2 with sea-state dependent surface fluxes, based on CESM2 v2.2.2.
 The CAM and WW3 with necessary changes are at https://github.com/MetLab-HKUST/Flux-CAM and https://github.com/MetLab-HKUST/Flux-WW3

 Cite as: